 Top with the foil wrapped rack and place the ribs on top.
 Wrap additional aluminum foil over the ribs and pan to assure that no steam escapes.
 Place in the oven and bake for 3 hours.

-Add the Stubbs® Sweet Heat Bar-B-Q Sauce (9 ounce) to a blender.
-Peel and chop the Peach (1) the pit and add the chopped peach to the barbecue sauce.
-Blend until peach is completely pureed into the sauce.
+and add the chopped peach to the barbecue sauce.
+Blend until the peach is completely pureed into the sauce.
 Pour into a bowl and set aside.